turpeluren/blogelogeluren/src/content/posts/randomantagningse.md

 Back then we didn't know how an implementation of this was possible, but around a year later, I hacked together [Randomantagning.se](https://randomantagning.se) with the little Javascript I had managed to learn and a python package called [Selenium](https://pypi.org/project/selenium/).

 The solution is really sub-optimal and I need to scrape the site every semester (which takes a whole night, and works like a snapshot of the current state of antagning.se) to keep the site updated.
 At least it has it's own domain and people think its funny.
-In the future maybe I can find a way to update it dymanically.
+In the future maybe I can find a way to update it dynamically.

+**As of 2024-03-18**: I did an [update](/posts/random-rewrite) to the scraper script.

 Below are some of the best courses I found from spring 2024: